emilcieslar/angular-ec-callout/README.md

 ### Style it however you want to
 The module comes without any styling that means it can look however you want it to look.
 You can have a look at the example to see sample style, but you can customize it.

 The directive uses `.callout` class, which is basically the callout wrapper.
-Then using `type` parameter you can specify what class should be added, for example: `.alert`, `.success`, etc.
+Then using `type` parameter you can specify what class should be added, for example: `alert`, `success`, as can be seen on the service example above.

 The close button has class `.close-button`